scrapy/scrapy/docs/topics/stats.rst

 ===================

-There are several Stats Collectors available under the :mod:`scrapy.stats.collector` module and they all implement the Stats Collector API defined by the :class:`~scrapy.stats.collector.StatsCollector` class (which they all inherit from).
+There are several Stats Collectors available under the :mod:`scrapy.statscol` module and they all implement the Stats Collector API defined by the :class:`~scrapy.statscol.StatsCollector` class (which they all inherit from).

-.. module:: scrapy.stats.collector
+.. module:: scrapy.statscol
    :synopsis: Basic Stats Collectors

 .. class:: StatsCollector